thibmeu/ghpages/content/posts/quicvarint-javascript.md

 console.log(value, usize) // 1234 2
 ```

-`MAX` is `2147483647`. `encode` also accepts an explicit length if the framing expects a fixed-width field; it picks the minimum otherwise.
+`MAX` is `2147483647` (`0x7fffffff`).
+This is a cap within the library.
+[QUIC RFC 9000](https://www.rfc-editor.org/rfc/rfc9000.html#name-sample-variable-length-inte) allows for values up to `2^62-1`. `encode` also accepts an explicit length if the framing expects a fixed-width field.
+Otherwise, the minimum is picked.

 # Implementation

+Let's look into the encode path.

 ```typescript
 export const encode = (n: number): Uint8Array => {